-Welcome to County Coordinator Resources!
-This section is designed specifically for your needs as a coordinator.
-There are a variety of handouts, including printable materials should you need an extra copy or two.
+Welcome – this section is designed specifically for your needs as a County Coordinator.
+Following are a variety of resources and handouts, including printable materials should you need an extra copy or two.
 Explore!

 Handouts and Compilation Materials

 The documents below are in PDF format and require Adobe Acrobat Reader.

 - County Coordinator Checklist (READ FIRST for a handy step-by-step checklist for coordinating the count)

 - Data Sheet

 - Digital Maps: You may download digital maps for each of the counties in Wisconsin.
 Click here to view and print your county map (8.5 x 11 in).